Future creatives – Children’s activities in Folkestone

 Neon Drama group

-This after-school club runs on a Tuesday night at Quarterhouse during school terms costing £4 per session.
+This after-school club is based at Quarterhouse.
 The children range from 4 to 16 years old and are taught by Sadie and James.
 Sadie, with her theatre background, also runs Jim Jam Arts and the Folkestone Living Advent Calendar.
 James is a dancer and brings music and movement to the mix.
 This multi-disciplined approach means the children work through lots of different mediums such as creative writing, physical theatre, puppetry and more.

 “I love the fact we have visiting artists each term.
 The children also create their own show to perform to the parents at the end of the term.
 It’s really good for people who are into arts, drama, and performance but don’t necessarily want a structured play to learn each term.
 With us, we work with the children’s imagination and show how they can create a show.
 It’s a collaborative process, devising a unique performance.”